Jack Ridley (pilot): Postwar career

 "I trusted Jack with my life.
 He was the only person on earth who could have kept me from flying the X-1.
 As committed as I was to the program, and with all that was riding on these flights, if Jack had said, 'Chuck, if you fly in that thing, you're not gonna make it,' that would have been it for yours truly."

 Ridley had to rise to meet unexpected problems and new aerodynamic principles.
 He faced the problem of a complete loss of elevator effectiveness which Yeager experienced during his eighth powered flight as his Mach meter indicated a speed of Mach 0.94 (his true airspeed was in the range of 0.96-0.99 Mach, just below the speed of sound).
 At that speed, the little research plane stopped responding to all elevator control inputs, leaving the pilot unable to change his pitch angle, or to raise or lower the plane's nose in flight.
 When speed decreased slightly, the problem abruptly disappeared.
 Analysis suggested that a shockwave was forming along the elevator's hinge line, leaving it ineffective.
 Ridley determined in that speed range, the elevator itself could safely be dispensed with and the X-1's entire horizontal stabilizer, which could be adjusted for trim changes, be used for pitch control.
 The idea worked, and Ridley's concept eventually came to be incorporated in all supersonic aircraft — the "flying tail."

 Ridley also improvised a vital piece of equipment at the last minute.
-Two days before taking the X-1 on its first supersonic flight, Chuck Yeager broke two ribs in a horseback riding accident.
+Two days before taking the X-1 on its first supersonic flight, Yeager broke two ribs in a horseback riding accident.
 With the aid of an understanding civilian doctor, he was able to conceal his condition from everyone but Ridley.
 Without the full use of his right arm, however, it would be impossible to seal himself into the tiny X-1 cockpit.
 Ridley quietly provided a length of broom handle that Yeager was able to use to close the hatch without difficulty.

 If Yeager was a superb "intuitive engineer," able to identify the cause of any unexpected event in the air, Ridley was equally gifted in his computational and reasoning abilities.
 Indeed, Yeager often called him "the brains behind the whole X-1 test program."
 All three team members meshed well together.
 All were pragmatic, hands-on types with an instinct to ferret out a straightforward, practical solution to each problem as soon as it arose.
 The result was an energetic team of young professionals who fulfilled Colonel Boyd's most exacting expectations and, on October 14, 1947, led the world into the supersonic age.
 The Air Force recognized his efforts three years later by awarding him the Commendation Ribbon for meritorious achievement.